How the FlexShield 10 Annuity Works

 Contract owners also select the maximum percentage of their Performance Value gains they’re willing to risk in order to give access to greater upside potential on index-linked Performance Segments.
 As the Performance Value begins to accumulate gains, the contract will automatically adjust to the new floor limits on each contract anniversary, up to the selected maximum.
 The Performance Floor Limit can be adjusted manually on each contract anniversary, as well.

-At her contract anniversary, Brenda discovers that her annuity’s Performance Value received the full 3.0% performance adjustment.
-For Year 2, she can choose to keep her funds allocated to the 0% Floor Limit with another 3.0% of possible performance adjustments.
-Or, she can opt into the next Floor Limit, with the possibility of up to 5.0% performance adjustments on her contract anniversary.
+At her contract anniversary, Brenda discovers that her annuity’s Performance Value received the full 7.50% performance adjustment.
+For Year 2, she can choose to keep her funds allocated to the 0% Floor Limit with another 7.50% of possible performance adjustments.
+Or, she can opt into the next Floor Limit, with the possibility of up to 8.50% performance adjustments on her contract anniversary.
 That higher crediting rate is unlocked by accepting the potential of a negative adjustment (up to -2.5%).
 Brenda also has the option to go to an even lower floor limit of -5.0% with a 10% cap after the first year's indexed credit.

 Putting the “Flex” in FlexShield 10